monarch-initiative/Squirls/docs/running.rst

   in all output formats.
 Default: ``html``
 * ``-n, --n-variants-to-report`` - number of most pathogenic variants to include in *HTML* report.
 The option has no effect on *VCF* output format.
 Default: ``100``
+* ``--out-dir`` - path to folder where to write the output files.
+Default: current working directory
 * ``--report-features`` - include Squirls features into the output.
 Default: ``false``
 * ``-t | --transcript-source`` - transcript source to use.
 Choose one of ``{REFSEQ, ENSEMBL, UCSC}``.
 Default: ``REFSEQ``
 * ``--threads`` - process variants on *n* threads.
 Default: ``2``